hanielbaez/docs-1/agent-messages/README.md

 Messages are a simple yet powerful way of moving data around a simulation and can be used to do things like adding, removing, and collecting data from agents that are not necessarily near each other.

+Agents send messages by adding them to `state.messages`, and they receive them by checking `context.messages().`

 Agents can create a message to send to either another agent or the simulation engine itself.
 Here, we send a message to an agent with the name of `schelling`:

 {% tabs %}